Fantasy Tribes Rules

 [2.6 - Redemption Island, EOE or any other type of returning]

-- In Season 7, points are awarded for winning the tribal challenge and being voted back in as opposed to the standard 5 points.
+- In season 7, they get points for winning the tribal challenge and being voted back in as opposed to the 5 points

-- Castaways do not earn points for winning Redemption Island or EOE challenges.
+- Castaways do not get the points for winning redemption island or EOE challenges.

 [3.0 - Clarifications]